 “Oh,” says I, “I remember this name.”
 This was the BJU-grad and BJU-faithful pastor of an abuse survivor who years later went public with her account of having been sexually assaulted at 15 by a married man in the church.
 This was not a situation that could be accused of being a he-said she-said.
 She bore a child fathered by this man.

 Pastor Chuck Phelps had this teenager sent away to a distant BJU-friendly church to have the baby.
-She was required to stand up in front of her home church and repent publicly for her “sin” (of being raped).
+But before she left, she was required to stand up in front of her home church and repent publicly for her “sin” (of being raped).

 This was one of the many stories that came out about abuse in the fundamentalist world 10-15 years ago.
 After the rape victim’s account came out on social media many years after the fact, her assailant went to prison, but as far as I know, Chuck Phelps never acknowledged wrongdoing, much less ever confessed his sin to the woman he harmed with his blaming counsel.
 (If I’m incorrect here, I’m certainly willing to change this.
 Edited to add: The woman whose story this is has contacted me to let me know my statement is correct.)

 Chuck Phelps still pastors at the same church he pastored ten years ago, the remaining congregants of which apparently continue to have no problem with what he did.
 And now he’s written an article about the current Bob Jones University issues.

 These days when I read twisted Scriptures, my mouth no longer drops open.
 After all, I’ve been seeing them for 10+ years now.
 Now I just shake my head.
 “They’re at it again.”

 So that was a too-long introduction to the Scripture untwisting of Chuck Phelps’ article, “When a Ministry is Being Maligned.”
 Though this is just a short article, it serves as an example of the kinds of Scripture-twisting sermons many people who want to know God are subjected to every week or more.